steviecurran/credit-risk/README.md

 power of the data is great improved, with a Gini coefficient of 0.98 (cf. 0.40 with fine-classing) and Kolmogorov-Smirnov statistic of KS = 0.97 (cf. 0.30).

-Although all of the processing was done in the python scripts mentioned in the report, a simplified run- through is included as the Jupyter notebooks PP.ipynb and ML.ipynb
+Although all of the processing was done in the python scripts mentioned in report.pdf, a simplified run-through is included as the Jupyter notebooks PP.ipynb and ML.ipynb